 The message to coastal residents is: Become familiar with what hurricanes can do, and when a hurricane threatens your area, increase your chances of survival by moving away from the water until the hurricane has passed!
 Unless this message is clearly understood by coastal residents through a thorough and continuing preparedness effort, disastrous loss of life is inevitable in the future."

 We can be otpimistic about the well organized and rather smooth evacuations that have taken place for hurricanes that have made landfall on the US coastine after hurricane Katrina.
 Hopefully, we will never have another hurricane death toll like Katrina ever again.
 Lanfalling hurricanes are powerful and potentially deadly storms.
-Even with better preparation and evacuations, over 100 people were killed as a result of hurricane Sandy in 2012, 88 by Harvey and 73 by Irma in 2017.
+Even with better preparation and evacuations, 106 US residents were killed as a result of hurricane Sandy in 2012, 88 by Harvey in 2017, 73 by Irma in 2017, and 96 by Ida in 2021 across 9 US states.
 Few of these deaths seemed to have resulted from people not taking the storm seriously, as was the case for Katrina.
 However, if we go through another slow period in Atlantic hurricanes, like 1970-1994, will people again forget how potentially deadly hurricanes can be?